Janethramirez/hello-worldd/README.md

 # hello-worldd
 just another repository
 Hello my name is Janeth Ramirez and I am a senior at Mar Vista High School.
-I do not know what college I wan to go to yet.
+I do not know what college I want to go to yet.